abitdodgy/blog/_posts/2015-09-20-four-alternatives-to-using-activerecord-callbacks-and-observers.md

 end
 {% endhighlight %}

-Although this is an improvement on callbacks, I don't like it.
-In my opinion, an ActiveRecord model should be responsible for its persistence and internal business logic.
+I'm not a fan of this approach, even if it's an improvement on callbacks.
+In my opinion, an ActiveRecord model should be responsible for its persistence and internal business logic only.
 It should not concern itself with sending e-mails.

 ## When do I use callbacks?